-The following table sets out and assesses the main options for residual charges, and concludes the best approach(es) for the General Supply category.
+The following table sets out and assesses the main options for residual charges and concludes the best approach(es) for the General Supply category.

-Residual charge structures Structure Installed capacity (fuse based) pricing An installed capacity charge (either based on fused kVA, or categories of fuse size) is effectively Grouping customers applied as a fixed charge.
-It distinguishes between customers that utilise our network to a by fused capacity different extent.
-There is limited distortionary incentives because a customer will generally and applying a fixed select an installed capacity to meet the needs of their premise or plant. daily charge However, it is not free from distortionary incentives.
+Residual charge structures Structure Installed capacity (fuse based) pricing An installed capacity charge (either based on fused kVA, or categories of fuse size) is effectively applied as a fixed charge.
+It distinguishes between customers that utilise our network to a different extent.
+There is limited distortionary incentives because a customer will generally select an installed capacity to meet the needs of their premise or plant.
+Grouping customers by fused capacity and applying a fixed daily charge However, it is not free from distortionary incentives.
 Customers can manage their load to smooth it out, reduce their fuse size and reduce the amount they pay (and in relation to residual charges, without reducing any of our costs).
 Similarly, customers can invest in batteries to smooth out their load, are incentivised to amalgamate multiple supplies to benefit from load diversity, and may seek to seasonally adjust their fused capacity (and reduce charges).
 Focusing on fused capacity will also see customers reducing capacity to be closer to their actual peak demands.
 This will inevitably lead to outages when demand exceeds capacity (and current fusing is not customer resettable).
 Further, it is administratively difficult to maintain records of fuse sizing with multiple parties having access to change fuses.
 An outage is often required to check or change fuse size, and any upgrade requires an assessment of safety within the premise (as an additional overhead).
 Advanced metering does not provide a good indication of appropriate fuse sizing (because fusing can trip over a much shorter duration than the half-hour average loading available from smart metering).
 Optimising fuse sizing can limit the extent by which the customer has access to flexibility services (including controlled hot water heating).
-This is because any external control of loads might shift usage to times when the customer's discretionary load is high, and exceed the fused capacity.
+This is because any external control of loads might shift usage to times when the customer's discretionary load is high and exceed the fused capacity.
 Despite these qualifications, installed capacity is our leading contender for non-distortionary collection of residual charges.
-Measured anytime maximum demand An alternative to using the fused capacity is to instead base charges on a measured maximum Measured AMD loading level.
-This eliminates some of the issues noted for fused capacity above, however it charging is not carries a range of its own issues. currently a viable option for the For the General Supply category we don't currently have access to metered maximum demand General Supply metering from advanced metering and the default data agreement that the Electricity category Authority has put in place means that we are unlikely to get access to that information in a usable way.
-Not all premises have metering that records maximum demand levels, and an alternative would need to be maintained (which creates an incentive to select the type of metering that minimises costs).
-Fixed daily charges A simple fixed daily charge is often promoted as a solution (including in the Electricity Simple fixed daily Authority's guidance), but this leads to very small customers contributing the same amount as charging is not very large customers, which is inequitable.
-It would be grossly unfair and unpalatable for us to appropriate where charge the same amount for a one-bedroom social housing unit and a large department store. the connection category that spans different size connections
+Measured anytime maximum demand An alternative to using the fused capacity is to instead base charges on a measured maximum loading level.
+This eliminates some of the issues noted for fused capacity above, however it carries a range of its own issues.
+Measured AMD charging is not currently a viable For the General Supply category we don't currently have access to metered maximum demand metering from advanced metering and the default data agreement that the Electricity Authority has put in place means that we are unlikely to get access to that information in a usable way. option for the General Supply category Not all premises have metering that records maximum demand levels, and an alternative would need to be maintained (which creates an incentive to select the type of metering that minimises costs).
+An added challenge is that any third-party management of load (including our current management of water heating load) can set peaks that would then become chargeable.
+While it is possible to separately meter these managed loads, this is unlikely to be possible with new technology (that is, new loads like EV chargers are unlikely to be separately wired from the meter board).